How Long Can You Go With Bone-on-Bone Knee Pain?

 In addition to these procedures, platelet-rich plasma therapy (PRP) has emerged as a potential treatment option.
 PRP involves injecting concentrated platelets derived from your own blood into the knee joint.

 These platelets stimulate the body’s natural healing process, promoting tissue regeneration and reducing pain and inflammation.
-While more research is needed to understand the effectiveness of PRP for bone-on-bone knee pain fully, it has shown promise in providing relief for some individuals.
+More research is needed, but PRP has shown promise in relieving bone-on-bone knee pain for some individuals.

 For individuals who prefer noninvasive options, an unloader knee brace can be a valuable tool in managing bone-on-bone knee pain.
 This specialized brace is designed to shift the weight away from the affected part of the knee, providing support and reducing pain during activities.